Safeguard Your Contractor Business with Comprehensive Insurance Coverage

 Table of Contents

-Choose your trade from the list below for more information or get a customized quote for your business.
+Choose your trade from the list below for more information or get a customized contractor insurance quote for your business.

-What types of insurance do Contractors & Construction Businesses Commonly need?
+What types of Business Insurance do General Contractors Need?

 You should get general liability insurance to protect your company from financial losses associated with legal claims of bodily injury or damage due to negligence or carelessness on the part of your business or employees.
 How much does general liability insurance cost?
 Well, the cost may vary from state to state, depending on your specific requirements and risk level.

-You need this type of coverage in case of physical damages to your own property, including tools and materials used in your business that may become damaged through general wear and tear or natural disasters.
+You need this type of coverage in case of physical damages to your business property, including tools and materials used in the business that may become damaged through general wear and tear or natural disasters.

-A commercial auto policy provides coverage either owned vehicles used solely for business operations or certain non-owned vehicles used by some employees when providing services away from the office.
+A commercial auto policy covers owned vehicles used solely for business operations or certain non-owned vehicles used by some employees when providing services away from the office.

-Workers’ compensation insurance covers medical costs and lost wages for work-related injuries and illnesses.
+Workers’ compensation insurance offers coverage for medical costs and lost wages for work-related injuries and illnesses.
 This policy is required in almost every state for contractors that have employees.

-Whether you are a sole proprietor or have a large workforce with subcontractors, we have a range of insurance packages and prices to choose from.
+Whether you are a sole proprietor or business owner with a large workforce of subcontractors, we have the best contractors insurance for your small business.

 Yes, Getting A Certificate Of Insurance Is Really That Easy

-We know how frustrating and complex the process of finding the right insurance can be and how it slow down your ability to take care of your customers especially when you are waiting for bonds or a Certificate of Insurance (COI).
+We know the process of finding the right insurance can be quite frustrating and overwhelming.
+Undoubtedly, it can affect your ability to take care of your customers, especially when you are waiting for bonds or a Certificate of Liability Insurance.

 Let us help fix it for you.